-- 4.44 After an insurer accepts liability for statutory benefits, weekly payments may be payable to a claimant.
-The insurer must commence weekly payments of statutory benefits as soon as possible and in any event within 10 business days after its decision to accept liability. - 4.45 Division 3.3 and Schedule 1 of the Act provide for Guidelines to be made in relation to: - (a) the first 13 weeks interim payment (i.e., where pre-accident weekly earnings cannot yet be determined) - (b) earning capacity decisions - (c) student pre-accident weekly earnings.
+- 4.43 After an insurer accepts liability for statutory benefits, weekly payments may be payable to a claimant.
+Division 3.3 and Schedule 1 of the Act provide for Guidelines to be made in relation to: - (a) the first 13 weeks interim payment (i.e. where pre-accident weekly earnings cannot yet be determined) - (b) earning capacity decisions - (c) student pre-accident weekly earnings.